Written by

 - Run

-pacstrap /mnt base base-devel linux linux-firmware neovim
+pacstrap -K /mnt base base-devel linux linux-firmware neovim

 to install Arch Linux (linux-firmware